THE TOP 6 STRATEGIC BENCHMARKS

 The revenue growth of a company determines the overall health of the company’s customer value proposition.
 The goal of growth strategy is to drive better value for customers than competitors, and the output of achieving this is revenue growth that outpaces the industry.

 While benchmarking revenue growth seems straightforward, there is a nuance to this benchmarking that is often overlooked.
-Benchmarking a company’s revenue growth to the industry can be misleading, since the growth or decline of the total number of companies (firms) and establishments (e.g., stores, locations, offices) in an industry can skew overall industry revenue growth.
+Benchmarking a company’s revenue growth to the industry can be misleading, since the growth or decline of the total number of companies (firms) and establishments (e.g., stores, locations, offices) in an industry can skew overall industry revenue growth, like below.

 In the above example, just benchmarking a company’s revenue growth to the industry revenue growth could be very misleading, given the expansion in number of companies and establishments.